danep93/mynewwebsite/content/posts/what-is-a-name.md

 <br>
 My mission is to better the world and get paid

-Feel free to install spacy (easiest through pip) and test out some sentences.
+Spacy comes up short and fails to catch john or smith.
+If you want to try it for yourself then install spacy (easiest through pip) and test out some sentences.
 Disclaimer, be extra careful with word capitalization.

 {{< highlight go "linenos=table,linenostart=1" >}}